samyrhn/league_streaming/README.md

 The purpose of this personal project is to create a streaming pipeline for League of Legends matches.

-As soon as a match of a certain player starts, this information is gathered from the official Riot Games API and sent to a Kafka topic.
+When a match of a certain player starts, this information is gathered from the official Riot Games API and sent to a Kafka topic (with the maximum delay of 1 minute).

 This project is for studying purposes only.